SamBrishes/lotlw-translation-kit/README.md

 the translation, simple copy and paste the source file (See the path under `How to use`) into the root `data` directory.

-Now you need to close the current instance (using the red button below) and re-open it using the language code before.
-Tip: You don't need to fill out the author username and email address again, because they will be taken over from the respective source file.
+Now you need to close the current workspace using the red button below (if not already done).
+Re-Open your workspace using the language code before.
+Tip: You don't need to fill out the author username or E-Mail address again since they will be taken over from the generated translation file before, unless you want to change this information.

 ### Port is already in use
 > Error: listen EADDRINUSE: address already in use :::8080